Felony Defense

 SHOPLIFTING – N.J.S.A.
 2C:20-11

 In New Jersey, shoplifting is a serious offense with penalties that range from fines and community service to jail time.
 Under N.J.S.A.
 2C:20-11, shoplifting includes actions like taking merchandise without paying, concealing items with intent to steal, altering price tags, under-ringing at checkout, or even removing shopping carts without permission.
+Penalties for Shoplifting:- Less than $200: Charged as a Disorderly Persons Offense in Municipal Court—up to 180 days in jail.

 - 200–$500: Fourth-Degree Crime—up to 18 months in prison.